Overview of Obol

 The Obol Network consists of four core public goods:

-- The Distributed Validator Launchpad, a CLI tool and dApp for bootstrapping Distributed Validators
+- The Distributed Validator Launchpad, a user interface for bootstrapping Distributed Validators

 - Charon, a middleware client that enables validators to run in a fault-tolerant, distributed manner

-- Obol Managers, a set of solidity smart contracts for the formation of Distributed Validators
+- Obol Splits, a set of solidity smart contracts for the distribution of rewards from Distributed Validators

-- Obol Testnets, a set of on-going public incentivised testnets that enable any sized operator to test their deployment before serving for the mainnet Obol Network
+- Obol Testnets, distributed validator infrastructure for Ethereum public test networks, to enable any sized operator to test their deployment before running Distributed Validators on mainnet.

 Sustainable Public Goods